jimmykallhagen/Nordix-Yggdrasil/README.md

 # ❄️ **Yggdrasil**

-## **Yggdrasil is truly a uniqe desktop enviroent, and i can proudly say that it Nordix's flagship**
+## **Yggdrasil is truly a uniqe desktop envirorment, and i can proudly say that it Nordix's flagship**

 **Based on the Wayland compositor Hyprland**